matter-labs/zksync-wallet-vue/src/store/README.md

 # STORE

-**This directory is not required, you can delete it if you don't want to use it.**
+**This directory is optional, you can delete it if you don't want to use it.**

 This directory contains your Vuex Store files.
-Vuex Store option is implemented in the Nuxt.js framework.
+Vuex Store option implemented into the Nuxt.js framework by default.

 Creating a file in this directory automatically activates the option in the framework.